-Less than 1%
+^{} Less than 1%

-- (2) Includes 8,279 shares of restricted stock vesting in fiscal year 2021, 10,550 shares of restricted stock vesting in fiscal year 2022 and 39 shares of Common Stock held by Mr. Marohn's spouse. - (3) Ms. Malson is our Chief Financial Officer.
-Her business address is c/o Nicholas Financial, Inc., 2454 McMullen Booth Road, Building C, Clearwater, Florida 33759. - (4) Includes 21,632 shares of restricted stock vesting in fiscal year 2022. - (5) Mr. Royal is a Chairman of the Board.
+- (1) Mr. Marohn is our President, Chief Executive Officer and Corporate Secretary.
+Mr. Marohn's business address is c/o Nicholas Financial, Inc., 2454 McMullen Booth Road, Building C, Clearwater, Florida 33759. - (2) Includes 8,279 shares of restricted stock vesting in fiscal year 2021, 10,550 shares of restricted stock vesting in fiscal year 2022, and 15,725 shares of restricted stock vesting in fiscal year 2023 and 39 shares of Common Stock held by Mr. Marohn's spouse. - (3) Ms. Nashtatik is our Chief Financial Officer. - (4) Ms. Malson is our former Chief Financial Officer (through November 15, 2019). - (5) Mr. Royal is Chairman of the Board.
 His business address is 5420 Nicholas Street, Omaha, Nebraska 68132. - (6) Mr. Hastings is a director.
 His business address is c/o Nicholas Financial, Inc., 2454 McMullen Booth Road, Building C, Clearwater, Florida 33759. - (7) Mr. Peterson is a director.
-His business address is 1411 Harney Street, Suite 200, Omaha, Nebraska 68102. - (8) Includes 1,745,746 shares held of record by Magnolia Capital Fund, LP.
-Please refer to footnote (11). - (9) Mr. Zhu is a director.
-His business address is 865 South Figueroa Street, Los Angeles, CA 90017. - (10) Includes 600,704 shares held of record by The TCW Group, Inc. and its direct and indirect subsidiaries.
-Please refer to footnote (12). - (11) Magnolia Capital Fund, LP, The Magnolia Group, LLC and Adam K. Peterson confirmed with the Company on July 10, 2019.
+His business address is 1411 Harney Street, Suite 200, Omaha, Nebraska 68102. - (8) Includes 2,037,513 shares held of record by Magnolia Capital Fund, LP.
+Please refer to footnote (10). - (9) Mr. Zhu is a director.
+His business address is 865 South Figueroa Street, Los Angeles, CA 90017. - (10) Includes 607,319 shares held of record by The TCW Group, Inc. and its direct and indirect subsidiaries and Mr. Zhu personally held 2,107 shares of record.
+Please refer to footnote (12). - (11) As reported in a Schedule 13D/A filed on March 4, 2020, Magnolia Capital Fund, LP, The Magnolia Group, LLC and Adam K. Peterson share beneficial ownership of such shares.
 The Magnolia Group, LLC is the general partner of Magnolia Capital Fund, LP and Mr. Peterson is the managing member of The Magnolia Group, LLC.
 Mr. Peterson is therefore deemed to be the beneficial owner of the shares of common stock held of record by Magnolia Capital Fund, LP.
-The business address of Magnolia Capital Fund, LP, The Magnolia Group, LLC and Mr. Peterson is 1411 Harney Street, Suite 200, Omaha, Nebraska 68102. - (12) The TCW Group, Inc., on behalf of itself and its direct and indirect subsidiaries (collectively, the "TCW Business Unit"), filed a Schedule 13G/A on February 4, 2019.
+The business address of Magnolia Capital Fund, LP, The Magnolia Group, LLC and Mr. Peterson is 1411 Harney Street, Suite 200, Omaha, Nebraska 68102. - (12) The TCW Group, Inc., on behalf of itself and its direct and indirect subsidiaries (collectively, the "TCW Business Unit"), filed a Schedule 13G/A on February 7, 2020.
 According to the Schedule 13G/A, investment funds affiliated with The Carlyle Group, L.P. ("The Carlyle Group") hold a minority indirect ownership interest in TCW that technically constitutes an indirect controlling interest in TCW.
 The principal business of The Carlyle Group is acting as a private investment firm with affiliated entities that include certain distinct specialized business units that are independently operated including the TCW Business Unit.
 Entities affiliated with The Carlyle Group may be deemed to share beneficial ownership of the securities shown in the table.
 Information barriers are in place between the TCW Business Unit and The Carlyle Group.
 The Carlyle Group disclaims beneficial ownership of the shares beneficially owned by the TCW Business Unit and shown in the table.
-The TCW Business Unit disclaims beneficial ownership of any shares which may be owned or reported by The Carlyle Group and its affiliates.
+The TCW Business

+Unit disclaims beneficial ownership of any shares which may be owned or reported by The Carlyle Group and its affiliates.
 Mr. Zhu is Managing Director of Sepulveda Management, LLC, an affiliate of the TCW Business Unit and investment adviser registered under the Investment Advisers Act.
 The business address of the TCW Business Unit is 865 South Figueroa Street, Los Angeles, CA 90017.